toneflix/laravel-fileable/README.md

 ## Usage

-To automatically discover files in request and save them to storage and database you will need to add the `ToneflixCode\LaravelFileable\Traits\Fileable` trait to your models and register the required imageables using the `imageableLoader()` method from the `ToneflixCode\LaravelFileable\Traits\Fileable` trait.
+To automatically discover files in request and save them to storage and database you will need to add the `ToneflixCode\LaravelFileable\Traits\Fileable` trait to your models and register the required filables using the `fileableLoader()` method from the `ToneflixCode\LaravelFileable\Traits\Fileable` trait.

 ```php
 namespace App\Models;